joverwijk/joverwijk.github.io/blog/posts/2018/09-01_september_surprises.md

 <p class="date">26 September 2018 | <a href="<!-- PERMALINK -->" title="<!-- PERMALINKTITLE -->">permalink</a> | Category: <a href="/blog/posts/categories.php?category=yellowstone">Yellowstone</a></p>

+EDIT 06 October 2018: Changed GHG-15 and GHG-16 to match current consensus.

 ## September in Review (so far) {.blog_post_heading .anchor #september_surprises}

 September really started off as a month having anything but something special to